FREE ITEM

 [PL 3]

-As the NEU's weapon manufacturing industry grew, so did the need for a new rifle as the SR-51, despite its initial success, still had a plethora of underlying issues and could be vastly improved upon.
-Thus, the SR-57 was born as the NEU's first true modular weapons platform, using the bullpup principle to increase mobility, make it more compact and easier to handle, the rifle can also be modified into a PDW or a DMR version.
+As the NEU's weapon manufacturing industry grew, so did the need for a new rifle.
+Despite the SR-51's initial success, the weapon platform still had a plethora of underlying issues that could be vastly improved upon.
+Thus, the SR-57 was born as the NEU's first true modular weapons platform, using the bullpup principle to make it more compact and easier to handle.
+The rifle can be modified into a PDW or a DMR version with a few intuitive component swaps on the upper receiver.

 BASE TOOL: SR-60 Platform